ftravers/datomic-tutorial/README.md

 id.
 Datomic will, upon inserting this record (entity/map), create the real permanent datomic id, `:db/id`.

-Lets transact this data into the DB:
+Let's transact this data into the DB:

     (d/transact @db-conn test-data)